Filing an Application

 2. Phone Interviews:

-When conducting phone interviews, explain the allowable use of benefits to the applicant, send them a copy of form DSHS 14-520, and request them to sign and return the document.
+When conducting phone interviews, explain the allowable use of benefits to the applicant, send them a copy of form DSHS 14-520, and request them to sign and return the document (do not hold up benefit issuance waiting for this form).

 Clarifying Information - WAC 388-406-0012

-Processing Basic Food Applications for Applicants Receiving Benefits from Another State during Month of Application
+Processing Basic Food and Cash Applications for Applicants Receiving Benefits from Another State during Month of Application

-When applicants apply for Basic Food and they received benefits from another state during the application month, this doesn’t change the date of application:
+When applicants apply for Basic Food or Cash and they received benefits from another state during the application month, this doesn’t change the date of application:

-• Deny the application for the initial month (and second month if necessary) if they have already received or will receive SNAP benefits from the other state for that month(s).
+• Deny the application for the initial month (and second month if necessary) if they have already received or will receive SNAP or TANF benefits from the other state for that month(s).

-• If Basic Food benefits can be approved for the ongoing months and the benefit start date isn’t more than sixty days from the initial application date, a new application isn’t needed..
+• If Basic Food or Cash benefits can be approved for the ongoing months and the benefit start date isn’t more than sixty days from the initial application date, a new application isn’t needed..

 Worker Responsibilities - WAC 388-406-0012